-Pregnant female bed bugs lay between 1-7 eggs per day, which typically hatch in the next 7-10 days.
+Female bed bugs can lay between 1–7 eggs per day, which typically hatch within 7–10 days.

-In terms of appearance, bed bug eggs are about 1 millimeter long, pearly white in color, and ovular in shape.
-They resemble tiny grains of rice that are miniaturized to the size of a pinhead.
+In terms of appearance, bed bug eggs are about 1 millimeter long, pearly white in color, and oval-shaped.
+They resemble tiny grains of rice that are about the size of a pinhead.

 Eggs are visible to the naked eye, but they can be difficult to find and recognize unless you know what you’re looking for.
 At the end of each egg is a hinged cap, which is where the newly hatched beg bug emerges from.
 Bed bug eggs that are more than 5 days old have a darkened eye spot; however, this can only be seen under a microscope.

-Similar to fecal spotting, bed bug eggs are also more common around harborage areas.
+Similar to fecal spotting, eggs are commonly found around harborage areas.
 However, female bed bugs tend to wander around when they’re pregnant, potentially spreading the infestation to other areas as well as neighboring apartments.